 Specialised care – Tdh offers specialised care to the most impoverished children when their condition requires it.
 If they cannot be treated locally, children are sent to Europe to be operated on.

-- 28 children suffering from incurable illnesses in Mauritania were taken to Europe for specialist care.
+• 30 children who were suffering from incurable illnesses in Mauritania were taken to Europe for specialised care

-- 2,432 children suffering from acute malnutrition were treated
+• 2,606 children who were suffering from acute malnutrition were treated

 Educational reintegration of a child domestic worker.